ethan-mcq/nf-plasmidsaurus-plasmid/README.md

 ### bin/ conf/ assets/
 Please refer to directory descriptions and files located in those directories for what belongs there.

+The `deconcat.py` script was taken and edited by myself to be more streamlined from the `wf-clonal-variation` Epi2Me pipeline.

 ### assets/
 `assets/` stores any reference [Dockerfiles](https://docs.docker.com/reference/dockerfile/), test files, reference genomes, and other files necessary for workflow execution.